akehrer/akehrer.github.io/_posts/2015-01-24-connecting-nim-to-python.markdown

     The sum of 1.0 and 3.0 is: 4.000000
     The median of [1.0, 2.0, 3.0, 4.0, 5.0, 6.0, 7.0, 8.0] is: 4.500000

 That looks good, and it's probably enough for this post.
-In furture posts we'll look at interfacing with more types like strings, tuples, and custom objects.
+In future posts we'll look at interfacing with more types like strings, tuples, and custom objects.

 ### Reference
 [Nim Compiler User Guide](http://nim-lang.org/nimc.html)